 1. DELE

-DELE is an organization that offers Spanish Diplomas, which are official titles certifying the degree of competence and mastery of the Spanish language, granted by Spain’s Ministry of Education, Culture, and Sport.
+DELE is an organization that offers Spanish Diplomas, official titles certifying the degree of competence and mastery of the Spanish language granted by Spain’s Ministry of Education, Culture, and Sport.
 The diplomas are divided into six levels: Breakthrough, Waystage, Threshold, Vantage, Effective Operational Proficiency, and Mastery, and can provide an added advantage to a Spanish graduate student.

 2. Lingopie

-Lingopie is the world’s only language learning application that helps people learn a new language by using simple TV programs and movies.
-The goal is to make learning a language as easy as watching your favorite television show.
+Lingopie is the world’s only language-learning application that helps people learn a new language by using simple TV programs and movies.
+The goal is to make learning a language as easy as watching one’s favorite television show.
 Lingopie uses authentic TV programs and films from the country where one wishes to learn the language.
 Each show is accompanied by subtitles in the original language (for example, a Spanish TV show with Spanish subtitles).
-Every word, phrase, or slang is clickable to provide you with a real-time translation to aid learning.
+Every word, phrase, or slang is clickable to provide a real-time translation to aid learning.

 3. CARLA

-The Center for Advanced Research on Language Acquisition (CARLA) is a grammatical glossary that comes in handy for students who are still learning the principles of Spanish grammar.
-It’s a “must-have” for beginning and intermediate Spanish students, as well as advanced students who need to brush up on their skills!
+The Center for Advanced Research on Language Acquisition (CARLA) is a grammatical glossary that comes in handy for those who are still learning the principles of Spanish grammar.
+It’s a “must-have” for beginning and intermediate Spanish students and advanced learners who want to update their skills!

 5. SpanishDict